millisom/GluGuide/UCCreateAccount.md

 - **Username**
 - **Email**
 - **Password**
-- (Optional) **Confirm Password**
+- **Confirm Password**

-The system validates the input, stores the user's information, and may require email verification.
+The system validates the input and stores the user's information.
 After successful account creation, the user is either logged in automatically or prompted to log in.

 ## 2. Basic Flow
 1. The user navigates to the registration page.